-In 2019, capital expenditures in the Florida Electric Utility segment were \$1.1 billion USD (2018 -\$940 million USD).
-In 2020, capital expenditures in this segment are expected to be approximately \$1.0 billion USD (2019 - \$1.1 billion USD), including AFUDC.
-Capital projects include solar investments, continuation of the modernization of the Big Bend Power Station, which received final state approval on July 25, 2019, storm hardening investments, and AMI.
-However, management continues to review the Florida Electric Utility's capital expenditures in light of the evolving COVID-19 pandemic.
+In 2020, capital investments in the Florida Electric Utility segment were \$1.0 billion USD (2019 - \$1.1 billion USD).
+In 2021, capital investment is expected to be approximately \$1.2 billion USD, including AFUDC.
+Capital projects include solar investments, continuation of the modernization of the Big Bend Power Station, storm hardening investments and AMI.